tvandort/legends-in-eleroth/Letters/Bryce/866 - Beptember, DAY 1.md

 Bryce,

-Made it to Ghor'Alari!
+Made it to Ghor Alari!
 Unfortunately we're moving slower than I'd like but we're here right when we need to be.
 I hope you're managing alright without me being there.
 I have some good news and some bad news.

 The bad news is that this is taking way longer than I expected it to and seems to be significantly more dangerous as well.
 I wish I could elaborate more but I don't think it's safe to do so just... keep an eye out and keep yourself safe okay?